childpovertyactionlab/cpaltemplates/README.md

 `use_*()` functions add individual templates and documents to a project directory or sub directory.

+`theme` functions contain theme styling for various R outputs.

+`scale_*()` functions generate color sets to be used in visualizations.

 A sensible workflow is:

 1)  Start a new project and create a .Rproj by submitting